Seattle FudgeArmory Main Level

 - Shipping available to send to family and friends

-Seattle Fudge has been a part of the Seattle Center for over 31 years.
+Seattle Fudge has been a part of the Seattle Center for over 35 years.
 It was founded in 1981 by an extraordinary candy-maker with an aggressive entrepreneurial spirit.
 Growing up near Mackinaw Island, Michigan, which is considered the fudge capitol of the world, he was fascinated with the craft of fudge making.
 With an old family recipe in hand and his desire to bring the craft of making fudge to the masses he opened Seattle Fudge in the Center House/The Armory.
 Seattle Fudge is created with an open kitchen so that everyone visiting could see pure ingredients be transformed into a 25 pound loaf of creamy delectable fudge.
-Thirty-one years later the busy red and white Seattle Fudge kitchen is still a main attraction for visitors to the Seattle Center and Space Needle.
+Thirty-five years later the busy red and white Seattle Fudge kitchen is still a main attraction for visitors to the Seattle Center and Space Needle.

 Visit their Facebook